Healthy Soil, Healthy Communities

-REIGN, Radical Engagement and Involvement with Green Networks, is a year-long after-school program that acts as a catalyst for success for school-age youth, grades 9 - 12, who have an interest in and/or are passionate about environmental social justice issues and natural conservation.
+REIGN, Reframing Engagement and Involvement with Green Networks, is a year-long after-school program that acts as a pathway to success for high school youth interested in and passionate about environmental justice issues and natural conservation.

 REIGN Makers (students) are guided through a strategically mapped process that includes:

-Fifteen REIGN Makers per school are selected through a competitive application process, are connected to a professional mentor, and meet weekly with an Organic Connects Site Instructor for the entirety of the school year, September - May.
+REIGN Makers are selected through a competitive application process, are connected to a professional mentor, and meet weekly with an Organic Connects Site Instructor for the entirety of the school year, September - May.

-The REIGN Makers are the future Green Leaders of the World who are exposed to experiences that prepare them for a professional career in the environmental field while engaging with their community to achieve socio-environmental justice.
+The REIGN Makers are the future Green Leaders of the World who are exposed to experiences that prepare them for a professional career in the environmental field while engaging with their community in the socio-environmental justice movement.

 You're part of an exploratory team of students and during an interplanetary hike your team stumbles upon an alien crash site!
 You are now competing against time and other teams to determine the who, what, where, and why of the alien beings and their space ship.